Gina Carano holds a glass of wine in a quiet scene – haywire review

 Let’s discuss discouraging numbers.

-Edge of Tomorrow pulled $28 million for third place in the box office opening weekend, behind Maleficent in 2nd place, and The Fault in Our Stars which made $48M.
+Edge of Tomorrow pulled $28 million for third place in the box office opening weekend, behind Maleficent in 2nd place, and The Fault In Our Stars which made $48M.

 According to budgetary estimates on IMDB, TFIOS cost $12M to produce, and EoT cost $178M.
 So far EoT grossed almost $95M, but still tails behind its wretched usurper (TFIOS) at nearly $120M.